Tammy Dinh: Balancing Art, Business and Well-Being with Uncomfy Co.

 “Use your voice,” she added, encouraging young artists.
 “Be authentic, be yourself, be your truest self because no one can take that away from you in this world.”

 Uncomfy Co. fans can look forward to many exciting projects this year, the biggest being plushies!
-Dinh hopes to incorporate heating pads in these creations, making them cute, cozy and practical.
+Dinh hopes to continue making creations that are cute, cozy and practical.

 Her community has found her, and thanks to the support she has garnered, Dinh never feels alone.